serghiou/best-of-data-science/best-of-python.md

 **[Recalibration.](https://scikit-learn.org/stable/modules/calibration.html)** Tutorial.
 A great tutorial on how to use Scikit to study and improve the calibration of your models.

+***

 ## Bayesian Statistics

 **[Bayesian Data Analysis in Python.](https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/)** Tutorial.
 A great resource with applied guidance on how to produce Bayesian analyses in Python.

+**[Edward.](http://edwardlib.org/)** "Edward is a Python library for probabilistic modeling, inference, and criticism.
+It is a testbed for fast experimentation and research with probabilistic models, ranging from classical hierarchical models on small data sets to complex deep probabilistic models on large data sets.
+Edward fuses three fields: Bayesian statistics and machine learning, deep learning, and probabilistic programming."

 ***